ontodev/ldtab/README.md

 ### 3. Text-based Diffs between RDF Graphs

-An RDF graph can be serialized in many equivalent ways using one concrete syntax.
+An RDF graph can be serialized in many equivalent ways.
+Even for a given concrete syntax, the serialization of an RDF graph is not uniquely determined.
-Existing tools rarely serialize the same graph in a deterministic way.
+In practice, existing tools rarely guarantee to output the exact same serialization (using a single concrete syntax) of a given RDF graph.
 This makes tracking changes in RDF graphs (or OWL ontologies) using popular version control systems, e.g., git, challenging.

-`ldtab` provides support to serialize an RDF graph in a uniquely determined manner, enabling text-based diffs in version control systems.
+`ldtab` provides support to serialize an RDF graph in a uniquely determined manner, enabling text-based `diff`s in version control systems.